MicrosoftLearning/mslearn-fabric/Instructions/Labs/12-query-data-in-kql-database.md

    ![Image of enable onelake](./Images/enable-onelake-availability.png)

-    then use the slider to turn on the availability.
+   Then use the slider to turn on the availability.

    ![Image of selecting the slider in Data Lake.](./images/data-availability-data-lake.png)

 5. Select **sample data** box from the options of ***Start by getting data***.

    ![Image of selection options with sample data highlighted](./Images/load-sample-data.png)

-   then choose the **Automotive operations analytics** box from the options for sample data.
+   Then choose the **Automotive operations analytics** box from the options for sample data.

    ![Image of choosing analytics data for lab](./Images/create-sample-data.png)